brahma-dev/metafetch/README.md

 * `images` : All images on this page.
 * `links` : All links on this page.
 * `meta` : All the meta tags that with a `property` or `name` attribute. e.g `<meta property="author" content="Example">`, `<meta name="description" content="Example.">`
+* `headers` : HTTP headers, lowercasing field names much like node does.

 ## License ##